 - I have other health conditions.
 How can I best manage them together?

-- Are there any brochures or other printed material that I can take home with me?
+- Are there brochures or other printed material that I can have?
+What websites do you recommend?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
+Your health care provider is likely to ask you questions.
 Being ready to answer them may reserve time to go over any points you want to spend more time on.
-Your doctor may ask:
+Your provider may ask:

 - Do you have a family history of high cholesterol, high blood pressure or heart disease?